-- each site is technically set up to be able to switch between trading and frequency response both intraday and also proportionally; and - frequency response services are procured increasingly close to real time allowing the ESS Project freedom to switch between services as the Manager thinks fit.
-For example, as the National Grid's recently launched faster-acting frequency response product, Dynamic Containment, is currently procured for the day ahead only, it is possible to switch to Dynamic Containment the day before it is required.
+- each ESS Project is designed and set up to be able to switch between trading and frequency response both intra-day and also proportionally (e.g., a 50:50 MW split for the entire day); and - frequency response services are procured increasingly close to real time allowing the ESS Project the ability to alternate between services as the Manager thinks fit.
+For example, Dynamic Containment, is currently procured for the day ahead only, and broken down into 6x 4-hourly blocks.